slerman12/Help-me/3-Disproof.md

 - in writing
 - when support is withdrawn

-In the email shown below, the possibility of reinstatement was mentioned, but no details were given how, on what conditions, and whether any advisor or source of income would be provided, and if not, how to go about obtaining those without any further connections or resources to do so.
+In the email shown below, the possibility of reinstatement is mentioned, but no details were given how, on what conditions, and whether any advisor or source of income would be provided, and if not, how to go about obtaining those without any further connections or resources to do so.
 Having emailed the individual faculty members who might have served as replacements, and met with one and suggested another to the department, there isn't a path (and none of these things were suggested by the faculty in writing).

 Also, I replied to this email (when it was sent, that is, on my last day of being a stipend-receiving grad student) asking for evidence for the given termination reasons and my reply was ignored.
 It was the last message sent between us, after [the ones above](#email-10272023) and prior to [these ones](https://github.com/slerman12/BrokenWisdoms/blob/main/7-Ongoing.md) that I resumed also currently being ignored.
 In that last of the ignored emails mentioned, I brought up that the reinstatement-condition wasn't indicated to me.